 The goal of STAAR accessibility is to ensure that each student can interact appropriately with the content, presentation, and response modes of the state assessment.
-To meet this goal, the STAAR accessibility features and designated supports are designed to allow all test takers to demonstrate their knowledge of the content being tested without the format of the assessment, the non-tested language, or the type of response needed to answer the questions being barriers.
+To meet this goal, STAAR accessibility features and designated supports are designed to allow all test takers to demonstrate their knowledge of the content being tested without the barriers of assessment format, non-tested language, or response type.
 The various features and designated supports made available on STAAR paper and online tests are also designed to be the same or similar to those accommodations commonly used during classroom instruction.